erikoest/symath/README.md

 </pre>

-The user-defined function will now be available as a method in the Sy::Definitions module and can be used in expressions, just as the built in functions.
+The user-defined function will now be available as a method in the SyMath::Definitions module and can be used in expressions, just as the built in functions.
 Functions defined by an expression can be evaluated by the evaluate method, which returns the expression with each free variable replaced with the input arguments to the function: